loadprofilegenerator/LoadProfileGenerator/readme.md

 ## Contributions

 Contributions are highly welcome.
 Feel free to send me pull requests.

-## Plans

-- Port the simulation engine to Linux
-- Increase scriptability
-- Improve electromobility
-- Go from a full data base load on start to lazy loading of only needed components
-- Fix the semi-broken charting engine that partially fell victim to the v8.0 rewrite.
-- Bugfixing
-- Clean up a lot of legacy cruft that grew over the years
+Please use the new repository though.

 # Acknowledgements

 This software was first developed at

-## Technische Universität Chemnitz - Professur Technische Thermodynamik
+## Technische Universitaet Chemnitz - Professur Technische Thermodynamik

 Then it was released to my care.

 After 2016 to 2020 it was developed at

-## Berner Fachhochschule - Labor für Photovoltaik-Systeme
+## Berner Fachhochschule - Labor fuer Photovoltaik-Systeme

 Part of the Development was funded by the